green-coding-solutions/website/content/case-studies/ci-pipeline-energy-variability.md

 {{< /rawhtml >}}

 So if you want to measure the impact of optimziations on your pipelines, you have to pay attention to which CPU your workflow is running on. **Github runners on 8370C and 8272CL machines are the best to examine** to accurately see what impact your pipeline changes have.
 Any optimization should be accurately reflected on thse machines.
 For any changes that cause a **4%** or less energy use impact, examining pipeline runs on other machines may lead to inaccurate conclusions.

+Obviously this is only an observed and snapshotted result, so this might change in the future unannounced.
+We have scheduled to revisit this test in a couple of months to see if any changes happended.

+In the meantime we are also very happy to link out to any reproductions of this test that can falsify if you get similar results to ours.